This simple homemade chicken noodle soup is easy to make and SO much better than the canned stuff.

 - Heat olive oil in large pot over medium heat.

 - Add chopped onion, carrots, and celery to pot and cook, stirring frequently, until onions are translucent.
 Around 5 minutes.

-- In a separate pot cook egg noodles according to package instructions.
+- In a separate pot, cook the egg noodles according to the package instructions.
 Drain, rinse, and set aside.

-- After vegetables are cooked add chicken broth, shredded chicken, and thyme to pot and bring to a simmer for about 5 minutes to let flavors combine.
+- After the vegetables are cooked, add the chicken broth, shredded chicken, and thyme to the pot and bring to a simmer for 5 minutes.

 - Add the cooked noodles and parsley to the soup and season with salt and pepper to taste before serving